dualword/chessarbiter/README.md

   - Attacked squares
   - Checkmate
   - ...
-- More features are coming soon!
+- Support SAN (Short Algebraic Notation) parsing

 # How to setup ChessArbiter
 ChessArbiter can be used as a shared library in your project.